kgateway-dev/kgateway/docs/content/guides/security/local_rate_limiting/http.md

    EOF
    ```

 2. Send a request to the httpbin app.
 Verify that your request succeeds and a 200 HTTP response code is returned.
-In addition, review the `x-ratelimit` headers that are returned.
+In addition, review the `x-ratelimit-*` headers that are returned.
 The `x-ratelimit-limit` header represents the token limit that is set on the gateway.
 To check how many tokens are available for subsequent requests, check out the `x-ratelimit-remaining` header.
 Use the `x-ratelimit-reset` header to view how many sesconds are left until the token bucket is refilled.
-For more information about these headers, see the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/common/ratelimit/v3/ratelimit.proto#envoy-v3-api-enum-extensions-common-ratelimit-v3-xratelimitheadersrfcversion).
    ```sh
    curl -vik $(glooctl proxy url)/status/200
    ```